 We’ve had so many good reviews of insightful and helpful books during the past 12 months.
 Here are 20 frequently clicked examples, all written by our pool of educator volunteers across a range of topics, that MiddleWeb visitors found informative and often illuminating.

 Beginning your first year as a middle level teacher?
 Our resource collection points to plenty of how-to advice – from our very own bloggers and guest writers as well as other outstanding sources – that will guide you through the first weeks of school and the semesters ahead.

 What can you and your students accomplish the last few weeks of school?
 In this MiddleWeb Resource Roundup educators share activities that align learning with fun, offer ideas for responding to stress, and suggest strategies to help sustain your classroom community.

-Under the canopy of the Common Core, student knowledge of academic vocabulary matters more than ever, across all the content areas.
-As assessment season approaches, MiddleWeb has gathered together our most popular and helpful articles about word study that sticks to your brains.
+Under the canopy of state standards, student knowledge of academic vocabulary matters more than ever, across all the content areas.
+As assessment season approaches, MiddleWeb has gathered together our most popular and helpful articles about word study that sticks to your long-term memory.

 Telling us what not to read only makes it more intriguing.
 Amber Chandler confirmed this truth a decade ago, during The Year of Risque Reading.
 “The best thing that could have happened to my 8th graders’ literacy DID happen: a banned book was rebellion, and they were up for it.”